Mastic: benefits, dosage, contraindications

 Wound ✪✪✪✪✪

-Mastic gum is traditionally used for the symptomatic treatment of minor skin inflammations and as an aid in the healing of minor wounds.
-Used in the form of semi-solid preparations containing 9-11% powdered plant substance to be applied in a thin layer on the affected area up to 3 times a day.
+Mastic gum is traditionally used for the symptomatic treatment of minor skin inflammations and as an aid to healing minor wounds.
+Used in semi-solid preparations containing 9-11% of the powdered plant material to be applied in a thin layer to the affected area up to 3 times a day.

 Posologie